 Pickled Herring Sushi using Rollmops

-This dish is inspired by a traditional Japanese form of Sushi in which lightly pickled Mackerel fillets are pressed atop blocks of Sushi Rice.
-I love the very delicate flavor of Japanese style Mackerel pickled with Salt and Rice Vinegar, but I thought the Western, more aggressively pickled, Herring fillets known as ‘Rollmops’ would work nicely too.
+This Pickled Herring Sushi is inspired by a traditional Japanese form of pressed Mackerel Sushi, but uses Western style ‘Rollmops’ instead..
+I love the very delicate flavor of Japanese style Mackerel pickled with Salt and Rice Vinegar, but the Western, more aggressively pickled, Herring fillets known as ‘Rollmops’ work very nicely too.

 What are Rollmops?